VA Rating Reductions & "Poking the Bear"

 - Submit current medical records.
 Ongoing treatment records, prescription history, and therapy notes showing persistent symptoms carry significant weight.

 - Write buddy/lay statements.
 Statements from your spouse, family, coworkers, or friends describing how your condition affects your daily life.
-These are especially powerful for conditions with variable symptoms (PTSD, migraines, chronic pain).
+These are especially valuable for conditions with variable symptoms (PTSD, migraines, chronic pain).

 - Challenge the C&P exam.
 Was it thorough?
 Did the examiner review your full medical history?
 Was it as complete as the exam that established your rating?
 If not, the reduction may be invalid under 38 CFR § 3.344.